agilecontent/itaas-nodejs-tools/README-2.md

 ## 5. Development

-Developing on Linux is recommended, so you can run Cassandra tools tests easily with Docker.
+Developing on Linux is recommended, so you can run integration tests easily with Docker.

 Before working on a feature or bugfix, make sure to create a branch from the `dev` branch.